malc-u/SomeoneKnowsSomething/README.md

 ### Register page

-1. Head-wrod with "Register to Listen Now" - reusing styling of police tape.
+1. Head-word with "Register to Listen Now" - reusing styling of police tape.
 2. Form that allows to register to the website.
 It consists of 3 fields to be filled in and submit button.
 These 3 fields are:
    - "Username" - displaying information that username is case-sensitive and must be between 5-20 characters
    - "Password" - displaying information that password is case-sensitive and must be between 5-20 characters
    - "Confirm Password" - displaying information to retype the password
 3. Question "Already registered?" and button linking to login page directly undeneath.

+### Login page

+1. Head-word with "Please Login" - reusing styling of police tape.
+2. Form that allows to login to the website.
+It consists of 2 fields to be filled in and submit button.
+These 2 fields are:
+   - "Username" - displaying information "Please enter your username"
+   - "Password" - displaying information "Please enter your password"

 ## Features left to implement in the future